 Where do spiritual dreams come from?

 Dreams have no substance.
-They’re a completely subjective experience.
+They’re a subjective experience.
 While some dreams feature a simple rehash of the day’s events, others seem to have a deeper, more profound purpose.
 One who studies their dreams can try to give them some substance by recording them in a dream journal.
-Yet that they are subjective makes them hard to study with a purely objective scientific process.
+Yet that they are subjective makes them hard to study with an objective scientific process.

 It’s a mistake to think that subjective means unimportant!